agile-ts/documentation/docs/packages/core/api/agile-instance/Introduction.md

 ## 🤝 `shared` Agile Instance

-In most cases you won't come in direct contact with the hidden helper (Agile Instance), although everything depends on it.
+In most cases you won't come in direct contact with this hidden helper (Agile Instance), although everything depends on it.
 That is due the fact that there exists a shared Agile Instance called `shared` in the background.
 The shared Instance allows the easy and straightforward creation of [ASI's](../../../../main/Introduction.md#agile-sub-instance),